Farina, South Australia

+A drone view of Farina is here.

 History

+In 1876, after a police trooper had been posted to the Government Gums, a "long neglected district", a deputation asked for a portion of the district to be allotted as a township so that a post office might be erected; that a telegraph station be opened; and that a weekly mail service from Beltana to the north-west be set up.
+The townsite, on a reserve surrounding Gums Waterhole, was surveyed and on 21 March 1878, Farina Town was proclaimed.

 Originally called The Gums or Government Gums, Farina was settled in 1878 by optimistic farmers hoping that rain follows the plough.
-The town was the railhead for a time until 1884 before the railway was extended to Marree.
-During the wet years of the 1880s, plans were laid out for a town with 432 ¼-acre blocks.
-It was believed that it would be good for growing wheat and barley, however normal rainfall is nowhere near enough to grow these crops.
-Several silver and copper mines were dug in the surrounding area.
+The town became a railhead in 1882, but the railway was extended to Marree in 1884.
+During the wet years of the 1880s, plans were laid out for a town with 432 quarter-acre (0.10 hectares) blocks.
+It was believed that the area would be good for growing wheat and barley, but normal rainfall proved to be nowhere near enough for that.
+Several silver and copper mines were opened in the surrounding area.

-Farina grew to reach a peak population of approximately 600 in the late 1800s.
-In its heyday, the town had two hotels (the Transcontinental and the Exchange) and an underground bakery, a bank, two breweries, a general store, an Anglican church, five blacksmiths, a school and a brothel.
+Farina grew to reach a peak population of about 600 in the late 19th century.
+In its heyday, the town had two hotels (the Transcontinental and the Exchange), an underground bakery, a bank, two breweries, a general store, an Anglican church, five blacksmiths, a school (1879–1957) and a brothel.
 In 1909, a 1143 kg iron meteorite was discovered north-east of the town.